 Omnisend pricing: starts at $16/month for up to 500 contacts and 6,000 emails/month.
 Free plan available.

 When I tested it out, I set up an abandoned cart series with product recommendations using their visual workflow builder.
-Took less than an hour from start to finish.
+All in all, the whole process took less than an hour from start to finish.
 The interface makes sense, and the drag-and-drop branching doesn’t require a manual to figure out.
-If you want to try it out risk-free, there’s also Omnisend’s free plan.

 The downside?
 Their integration options are somewhat limited if you’re running tools outside the typical ecommerce stack.
 And if you need broader CRM features, you might feel restricted.
 But for pure ecommerce email marketing, Omnisend knows what it’s doing.